We helped WWF better understand their adopters’ needs and in turn, redesign the animal Adoptions experience to meet them.

 Launching this project on the same week we went into Covid-19 lockdown was nerve wracking but it was a marvel to watch the team at Gi adapt and pivot to continue to make the project work in this situation.
 In fact, we adapted to the changes so well that I believe the project benefited from being run remotely, including GI running one of the best ideation workshops I’ve ever been to.
 Mary and Katie were a delight to work with and kept their enthusiasm and energy levels high throughout the demanding 4 week user testing sprints.
 We have finished the project with a clear roadmap of recommendations with complete confidence in the insight gained.

-Do you want more info about Growing Income?
+Do you want more info about Products and Services?
 Please fill in the form to have a chat with us.